nfdi4objects/lido-analysis/README.md

 - `xsltproc` for XSLT
 - `rapper` from `raptor-utils` for RDF processing

+On Ubuntu you can run `sudo ./install.sh` to install these dependencies.

 ## Usage

 It's possible to download allo LIDO records from kenom this way: